shanenn/credit-risk-classification/README.md

 # credit-risk-classification
 Module 20 Challenge Assigment

-This reposiotry contains the main files for the credit risk classification challenge:
+This repository contains the main files for the credit risk classification challenge:

 Contains:
   - Resources:
       - lending_data.csv: csv which is used to train and test classifier
-  - credit_risk_classificatoin.ipynb: main script to train and test classifier before and after principal component analysis (PCA)
+  - credit_risk_classificatoin.ipynb: main script to train and test classifier before and after training data oversampling
-  - report-template.md: main report of findings based on classifier (including comparison before and after pca)
+  - report-template.md: main report of findings based on classifier (including comparison before and after oversampling)

 Packages and programs:
   - python 3.9.13